george-gca/bracis_2023_srcaps/pages/our_solution.md

 </figure>

 <!--
-main building block of our model

-sequence of convolutional capsules

 This is the diagram of the CapsBlock, which is the main building block of our model.
 It is composed of a sequence of convolutional capsules, each having a residual connection with its input.
 The output of each capsule is concatenated, creating what is called a dense connection, and then fed to a convolutional layer.
 The output of this convolutional layer is the output of this block.
 -->